pimatic/pimatic-sysinfo/README.md

 pimatic-sysinfo
 ===============

-pimatic plugin for displaying cpu, memory usage and temperature of the raspberry pi.
+Plugin for displaying cpu, memory usage and temperature of the pimatic system.
+It supports pimatic setups on Windows, Linux, and MacOS.

 ### Supported values: